veselink1/js-intro/INTRODUCTION.md

 }
 ```

+Open [OpenWeatherMap API](https://openweathermap.org/current) to see how JSON is used as an exchange format to provide information about the weather.

-Open [Example API Request](https://samples.openweathermap.org/data/2.5/weather?q=London,uk&appid=b6907d289e10d714a6e88b30761fae22) and study the response.
+Also see [Example API Request](https://samples.openweathermap.org/data/2.5/weather?q=London,uk&appid=b6907d289e10d714a6e88b30761fae22) and study the response.
 What do you notice?

 Being a subset of the JavaScript syntax for specifying literal values, any valid JSON can be freely used to specify values in JavaScript.